-The measures set for the Matjhabeng Municipality at strategic level is captured in a strategic model of the Municipality.
+The measures set for the Matjhabeng Municipality at strategic level is captured in a strategic (municipal/organisational/corporate) scorecard structured in terms of the preferred performance management model of the Municipality.
 The measures at operational level are to be captured in the SDBIP of the Municipality and the SDBIPs of the various Departments in the Municipality.